raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/SQL_MYSQL/Labs/Lab_SQL_Join_Two_Tables.md

 ### Instructions

 1. Which actor has appeared in the most films?

+Hint:  group by actor_id

 Expected output:
 ```shell